FluidTYPO3/vhs/Documentation/ViewHelpers/Content/Resources.rst

 :aspect:`Required`
    false
 :aspect:`Description`
    The uid of the record.
-Alternatively you can use the "record" argument.
+Alternatively you can use the "record" argument; you must specify either one.

 .. _content.resources_as: